avigloz/avigloz/README.md

 #### What I'm working on now:

-- Backend Engineering at Hooked
+- Backend Engineering + Architecture at Hooked
 - Personal projects

 #### What I use to work: